Skip to main content.

 Ready to quit using tobacco?

-If you're ready to quit using tobacco, we can help.
-Our eight-week online program teaches participants evidence-based tools to quit and stay quit.
-Classes meet on Mondays from 12:00 to 1:00 pm (CT) and on Tuesdays from 5:30 to 6:30 pm (CT).
-Individuals can start the classes at any time, choosing the day that works best for them.
+Our online program teaches evidence-based tools to quit and stay quit.
+Classes meet on Mondays from 12:00 to 1:00 pm (CT) and on Thursdays from 12:00 to 1:00 pm (CT).
+Individuals can start classes at any time, choosing the day that works best for them.
+We also have a texting program that can give people support over texts to help get motivated to quit, to quit, and/or to stay quit.
+People can attend classes, receive texts, or both to increase chances of success.
+Click here to register for our online program.

-• Participants get support from peers who are working on the same thing.
+• Participants get support from peers who are also working to quit and stay quit.

 • Participants learn to use mindfulness to pay attention to emotions and cravings so they can make different choices.